 What dose should I use?

-Use the inhalator for at least eight weeks, reducing the frequency of use over time.
+Use the inhalator for at least eight weeks, reducing the frequency of use as directed.

 How do I get the nicotine inhalator?

-You can buy the nicotine inhalator at pharmacies or supermarkets.
+You can buy the nicotine inhalator at pharmacies, supermarkets or online.
 The nicotine inhalator is not currently available at a discounted price on the Pharmaceutical Benefits Scheme (PBS).

 For your best chance of quitting